SitecorePowerShell/Book/users-and-roles.md

 ### Users

 Managing users should be a pretty straight forward task.
-While the User Manager is handy, you'll likely find yourself wanting to making bulk changes.
+While the User Manager provided by Sitecore is handy, you'll likely find yourself wanting to make bulk changes.
 The following examples should give you a few ideas about how to manage user accounts.

 #### Query users and update properties

 **Example:** The following generates a batch of test users in the default domain with the out-of-the-box user profile template.
-The users are then queried matching on the name.
+The users are then queried filtering on the name.

 ```powershell
 foreach($num in 0..10) {